rancher/terraform-aws-access/terraform.md

   variables can not be processed in the variables section, and processing the variable in multiple places throughout the config is prone to error, this standard will prevent unnecessary changes to the variables and the config as a whole.
 Basically, place everything in locals so you don't have to worry about moving them there later.
+This also makes the interface able to be more stable than the underlying code.

 ## Embedded Scripts Should Use Heredoc